 Even Dr. Thomas Hale, associate dean of research at Texas Tech University Health Sciences Center and the executive director of the InfantRisk Center, and the go-to person for info on how things interact with breastfeeding shares “mothers who ingest alcohol in moderate amounts can generally return to breastfeeding as soon as they feel neurologically normal.”
 (7) In his book Medications & Mother’s Milk, it states “Alcohol transfers into human milk readily, with an average milk/plasma ratio of about 1.
 This does not necessarily mean that the dose of alcohol in milk is high, only that the levels in plasma correspond closely with those in milk.
 The absolute amount (dose) of alcohol transferred into milk is generally lower and is a function of the maternal level.”
 (8)

 Dr Jack Newman, a Canadian pediatrician specializing in breastfeeding medicine and an IBCLC says “reasonable alcohol intake should not be discouraged at all.
 As with most drugs, very little alcohol comes out in the milk.
 Therefore, the mother can take some alcohol and continue breastfeeding as she normally does.
-Prohibiting alcohol is another way we make life unnecessarily restrictive for nursing mothers.”
+Prohibiting alcohol is another way we make life unnecessarily restrictive for breastfeeding mothers.”
 (9)

 Ultimately the decision will rest with you, the parent.
 Whichever route you go, be safe and Happy Holidays!